 Here are the simple ingredients for this pressure cooker chicken noodle soup.
 Most are pantry staples and easy (and affordable) to find in grocery stores.
 Jump down to the recipe card for exact measurements.

-- Chicken: We're using chicken thighs for added flavor from the dark meat.
-You can use bone-in or boneless.
+- Chicken: We're using chicken thighs for added flavor from the dark meat, but boneless skinless chicken breasts work as well.
+You can use bone-in or boneless chicken meat.
 I haven't tried it, but you could also use a whole chicken cut up into pieces.
+(If you're in search of more chicken recipes, we have plenty the whole family will love.)

 - Noodles: We used egg noodles in this recipe.
 We found these amazing gluten-free egg noodles we keep on hand now.

-- Vegetables: this recipe calls for a classic mirepoix of celery carrots, and onions. they're the delicious trinity that makes up so many classic soups and stews, like these gluten-free chicken and dumplings.
+- Vegetables: This recipe calls for a classic mirepoix of celery carrots, and onions.
+These fresh ingredients are the delicious trinity that makes up so many classic soups and stews, like these gluten-free chicken and dumplings.

 - Seasonings: Common seasonings used in chicken noodle soup include garlic, bay leaves, salt, and black pepper.
 These ingredients help to enhance the flavor of the soup.

-- Herbs: the mixture of fresh parsley and thyme makes all the difference.
+- Herbs: The mixture of fresh parsley and thyme makes all the difference in adding extra flavor.
 Don't skip these!

 How to Make Instant Pot Chicken Noodle Soup